langcaiye/structure-aware-semantic-chunking/README.md

 | Baseline (Semantic Only) |	0.5656 |
 | Structure-Aware (Ours) |	0.7574 |
 | Improvement |	+0.1918 |
-(Note: The scores above are placeholders based on initial experiments.
-Please update them with your actual run_eval.py output.)

 ### 📂 Dataset
 The benchmark dataset constructed for this research is available in data/benchmark_50.json.
 It contains 50 structured documents with ground-truth section labels.